greenpau/ndmtk/utils/README.md

-# Git for Network Discovery and Management Toolkit
+# Utilities

-This tool is a part of [Network Discovery and Management Toolkit](https://github.com/greenpau/ndmtk).
+These tools are part of [Network Discovery and Management Toolkit](https://github.com/greenpau/ndmtk).

+## ndmtk-git: Source Code Control with Git

 It allows checking the data collected from network devices in to a Git repository.

 The key points relates to the use of the tool: